GalaxyGamingBoy/Galaxygine_Documentation/docs/engine/galaxygine/core.md

 # Core

-This file contains core methods of Galaxygine, from the initialization to touchscreen checking.
+This file contains the core methods of Galaxygine, from the initialization to touchscreen checking.

 ## Methods